radius-project/design-notes/recipe/2024-02-terraform-providers.md

 1. Enable users to use terraform recipes with multiple providers (including and outside of Azure, Kubernetes, AWS).
 2. Enable users to use terraform recipes with multiple configurations for the same provider using *alias*.
-3. Enable provider configurations to be available for all recipies used in an environment.
+3. Enable provider configurations to be available for all recipes used in an environment.

 ### Non goals